groupdocs-assembly-cloud/docs/content/assembly/developer-guide/concepts.md

 When a data band is related to a table, that is to a single or multiple rows of a table, it is called a ***Table-Row Data Band***.

 Depending on the objectives, this type of data band may occupy a different number of table rows.
-In the simplest cases, it occupies a single row, but in more complicated scenarios, that imply the generation of hierarchical tabular data structures, using multirow data bands may be required.
+In the simplest cases, it occupies a single row, but in more complicated scenarios, that imply generation of hierarchical tabular data structures, using multirow data bands may be required.

 ### Referencing Fields in a Data Source